What’s Involved in Secure Communication

 Figure: Sequence Diagram Showing Authentication with the Gateway

-The following list describes in detail what happens under-the-hood when a client requests wss://example.com:443
+The following list describes in detail what happens under-the-hood when a client requests wss://example.com:443:

 - TLS/SSL Handshake: Because the URL that is accessed is a WSS scheme, a TLS/SSL handshake takes place in which a public and private key for

-are used to establish a shared secret used to encrypt and decrypt data.
+example.comare used to establish a shared secret used to encrypt and decrypt data.
 After the secure connection has been set up, the client sends the request to the Gateway. - Identify Authentication Scheme: Because the Gateway is configured to require authentication, the Gateway:

 - Looks up the service that is registered for the requested URL and then checks if the service has security constraints applied to it.
 Because the

-constraint is present, the server tries to identify the client so that it can enforce the constraint. - Checks if either an authorization header or a session cookie was sent with the request, but the client has not sent those yet, because this is the first request.
+AUTHORIZEDconstraint is present, the server tries to identify the client so that it can enforce the constraint. - Checks if either an authorization header or a session cookie was sent with the request, but the client has not sent those yet, because this is the first request.

 - Parses the URL that the client is trying to access and extracts the host name, which in this case is

-. -
+example.com. -

 Consults the configuration parameters that were supplied in the Gateway configuration (for example,

-element and looks up the HTTP challenge scheme.
+GATEWAY_HOME/conf/gateway-config.xml) when the Gateway was started, looks for asecurityelement and looks up the HTTP challenge scheme.
 The HTTP challenge scheme is shown in the following example:<security> ... <!-- HTTP authentication configuration --> <http-challenge-scheme>Application Token</http-challenge-scheme> ... </security>

 - Looks up the service that is registered for the requested URL and then checks if the service has security constraints applied to it.
 Because the